kurt980/HistoFlight2023/README.md

 ```
 Open http://localhost:8080/#/
 ## Contributors
-We are team47 from CS411 Database System at UIUC
+We are team47 from CS411 Database System at UIUC in Fall 2022

 Yilun Fu (yilunf2@illinois.edu)